Teaching English Abroad Requirements: What Do You Really Need?

 Degree requirements

-Jobs in some countries or at specific schools may also require you to have a certain minimum level of education, such as a bachelor’s degree.
+English teaching jobs abroad in some countries or at specific schools may also require you to have a certain minimum level of education, such as a bachelor’s degree.
 Oftentimes, it doesn’t matter which subject your degree is in as long as you have one.
 For some jobs, however, you might be required to have a degree in a related field (such as education, linguistics, English, etc.), but this is not the norm.
-Be aware, too, that the jobs and locations with the strictest requirements may even require you to have a master’s in TEFL or education (more on where that might be later).
+Be aware, too, that the jobs and locations with the strictest requirements may even require you to have a master’s in TESOL or education (more on where that might be later).

 Teaching experience requirements